jianwang-mpi/SceneEgo/README.md

 The result will be shown with the open3d visualizer.

 ### Test on your own dataset
-If you want to test on your own dataset, you need to:
+If you want to test on your own dataset, after obtaining egocentric frames, you need to:

-1. Run the egocentric human body segmentation network:
+1. Run the egocentric human body segmentation network to get the human body segmentation for each frame:

    See repo: [Egocentric Human Body Segmentation](https://github.com/yt4766269/EgocentricHumanBodySeg)

-3. Run the depth estimator
+3. Run the depth estimator to get the scene depth map for each frame:

    See repo: [Egocentric Depth Estimator](https://github.com/yt4766269/EgocentricDepthEstimator)